 Section 1.
 Annual Meeting.
 There shall be an Annual Meeting in October or November each year at such time and place as may be designated by the board of directors.

 Section 2.
 Regular Meetings.
-In addition to the Annual Meeting, there shall be regular monthly meetings at least ten times a year at such times and places as may be designated by the board of directors.
+In addition to the Annual Meeting, there shall be regular monthly meetings at least eight times a year at such times and places as may be designated by the board of directors.
 After-hours or other social events may substitute as a monthly meeting as designated by the board of directors.

 Section 3.
 Special Meetings.
 Special Meetings of the Chapter may be called by the President, the board of directors or on written request of 25 percent of the Chapter members.